ushahidi/geograpy/README.md

+# This project is no longer being maintained and has been archived.
+Please check the Forks list for newer versions.

+## Forks
+We are aware of two 3rd party forks for this library:
+- [Maintained] https://github.com/somnathrakshit/geograpy3: recently revived, this project will be ensuring maintanance of Geograpy.Thanks to @WolfgangFahl for getting in touch about maintaining this.
-This fork fixes issues with newer versions of nltk.
+- [Outdated] This fork fixes issues with newer versions of nltk.
 A rewrite that fixes more issues is available here, please use it instead: https://github.com/Corollarium/geograpy2

 Geograpy
 ========